Houtong Cat Village: History

-Houtong was once a rich small mining town in Ruifang, renowned for a well-preserved culture surrounding its railway, which was built during the Japanese rule of Taiwan.
+Houtong was once a small, rich mining town in Ruifang, renowned for a well-preserved culture surrounding its railway which was built during the Japanese rule of Taiwan.
 During its prosperous years, the area produced around 220,000 tons of coal per year, the largest coal output of a single area in Taiwan.
 This attracted many immigrants to the area, which further spurred the town's growth to as many as 900 households with a population of more than 6,000 people.
 The last facility built in the area was a coal purification factory, built in 1920.

 As the coal mining industry began to decline in the 1990s, the area also declined.
 Young residents started to emigrate to look for other opportunities, and eventually only a few hundred residents remained once the mining industry had died out.

 However, in 2008 a local cat lover organized volunteers to start offering abandoned cats a better life.
 They posted the cats' pictures online, resulting in an overwhelming response from other cat lovers around the nation.
 Soon, Houtong became a center for cat lovers as word spread, and the number of cats living there increased – thus reviving a declining village, and transforming it into a tourist destination.
 Some cats are sterilized, and will have one of their ears trimmed as confirmation – this helps to keep check on the local population of cats, and also helps identify new cats which enter into the village.